 You can use any device connected to the Internet to view and answer the questions, but cellphones are not recommended because their size makes it difficult to view images and other data.

 How can I assess my performance?

 You will have your own dashboard on the CertLink In-Training website, which will allow you to compare your performance on each question to other trainees at the same level of training.
 The dashboard will also track how many questions you have answered within a given period.

 What are the benefits for participating?

 Although not designed specifically for trainees, CertLink In-Training may help you prepare for the certification examination by allowing you to identify areas where additional education may be needed.
 It is also free while you are in training.

 Beginning participation now will result in seamless transition to CertLink after you are certified.
 Your continued participation in CertLink after you are certified may allow you to re-certify without taking the MOC examination.

 How do I enroll?

-An email will be sent to trainees and program directors that will include a link to an online registration form.
+Trainees enrolled to sit the 2022 In-Training Examination will be enrolled automatically.
 The enrollment form will also be available on the ABNM website at https://www.abnm.org/index.php/certlink-in-training/.

 What is the difference between CertLink In-Training and the In-Training Examination (ITE)?